veeto

 Summary

 Assembly Member Quirk-Silva's conservatorship legislation expands placement options for Californians under conservatorship who have major neurocognitive disorders.
-The measure authorizes conservators to place conservatees in residential facilities, intermediate care facilities, and skilled nursing facilities that utilize secured perimeters or delayed egress locks, adding to existing placement authority in secured residential care facilities for the elderly.
+The measure authorizes conservators to place conservatees in residential facilities, intermediate care facilities, and skilled nursing facilities that utilize secured perimeters or delayed egress devices, broadening the current authority limited to secured residential care facilities for the elderly.

-The bill establishes specific requirements for these placements, mandating court approval based on clear and convincing evidence that the conservatee has a major neurocognitive disorder, lacks capacity for informed consent, would benefit from the placement, and that the facility represents the least restrictive appropriate option.
-Any subsequent transfer to a different type of authorized facility requires additional court approval, except in emergencies.
-The legislation maintains existing protections regarding medication administration and requires annual court investigator reviews of placement appropriateness.
+The bill establishes specific requirements for these placements, mandating court approval based on clear and convincing evidence that the conservatee has a major neurocognitive disorder, lacks capacity for informed consent, needs a restricted environment, and that the placement represents the least restrictive appropriate option.
+For subsequent transfers between facilities, court authorization becomes necessary if regulations have not been established for the new facility type.

 40% progression